AI Assisted analysis is here. Discover the latest updates! Check Now

 3. Simply remove an element, so it no longer confuses the user.

-Improve clarity by removing unnecessary content
+Improve clarity and user flow by removing clutter

 There is a never-ending debate out there whether web pages should be long or short.
 The best answer here is that a page should be as long as necessary, but at the same time, it just has to be engaging.